NomadicHippiee/rock-paper-scissors-game/README.md

 This game is a part of the Odin project Curriculum.

-The game works in the console.
-You have to be specific with your inputs.
-The game only works with the words Rock, Paper, Scissors.

-The words can be written in both lower and upper case.
+The game has an easy UI, press the button of youre choose.
+The game reset after first one hits 5 points.

+Fonts are from google fonts.

+Gameplay button styles where found here: https://copy-paste-css.com/

+The background is made with this gradient generator: https://cssgradient.io/